Chart Color Schemes

 The level of general health in Nunawading is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Nunawading shows above-average health outcomes with a low prevalence of common health conditions among its general population, although this prevalence is higher than the national average among older and at-risk cohorts.
+Nunawading shows better-than-average health outcomes with low prevalence of common health conditions among its general population, but higher rates are seen among older and at-risk cohorts.

-Approximately 56% (~7,433 people) of Nunawading's total population has private health cover, which is very high.
-The most prevalent medical conditions in the area are asthma (7.4%) and mental health issues (7.3%).
-A significant portion of residents (72.8%), compared to 72.3% across Greater Melbourne, report having no medical ailments.
-Nunawading has a lower percentage of residents aged 65 and over (19.0%, or 2,544 people) than Greater Melbourne (20.4%).
+Private health cover is high, with approximately 56% (7,512 people) having it.
+The most prevalent medical conditions are asthma (7.4%) and mental health issues (7.3%).
+A majority (72.8%) report no medical ailments, compared to 72.3% in Greater Melbourne.
+The area has a lower proportion of residents aged 65 and over (19.0%, or 2,571 people) than Greater Melbourne (20.4%), but these older residents require more health attention than the broader population.

 Frequently Asked Questions - Health